w3f/Grant-Milestone-Delivery/evaluations/polkadot-agent-kit_1_lederstrumpf.md

 ## General Notes

 See extensive discussion on https://github.com/w3f/Grants-Program/pull/2549.
+This evaluation required multiple rounds of requested changes, but the team eventually brought the delivery to a satisfactory state.
+The only exception here is the scope of the quickstart tutorial - deferred this to subsequent milestone evaluation.